Shreyasaraf01/shreya/README.md

 ## About Me ℹ️

 - 📚 I'm a Computer science student with a focus on IOT & cybersecurity
-- 🌟 I'm currently learning Fundamentals of Iot .
+- 🌟 I'm currently learning Fundamentals of Blockchain.
 - 💻 I primarily work with c++

 ## Connect with Me 🌐